awsdocs/amazon-api-gateway-developer-guide/doc_source/integrating-api-with-aws-services-kinesis.md

-# Create an API Gateway API as an Amazon Kinesis Proxy<a name="integrating-api-with-aws-services-kinesis"></a>
+# Create a REST API as an Amazon Kinesis Proxy in API Gateway<a name="integrating-api-with-aws-services-kinesis"></a>

- This section describes how to create and configure an API Gateway API with an integration of the `AWS` type to access Kinesis\.
+This page describes how to create and configure a REST API with an integration of the `AWS` type to access Kinesis\.

 **Note**
  To integrate your API Gateway API with Kinesis, you must choose a region where both the API Gateway and Kinesis services are available\.
 For region availability, see [Regions and Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#apigateway_region)\.